wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 	![Test log in][HCTestLogIn]

-2. Your Azure web app is now connected to your web application's membership database on your local machine.
+2. Your App Service web app is now connected to your web application's membership database on your local machine.
 To verify this, log in with the same credentials that you entered in the local database earlier.

 	![Hello greeting][HCTestHelloContoso]